Skip to Content

 Traveling with kids is all about finding a balance of activities which keeps everyone happy.
 Our family vacation in Kyoto included cultural highlights, outdoor activities and some entertaining & developmental activities for the kids.

-Day 1 – Fushimi Inari Shrine
+Fushimi Inari Shrine

 The Fushimi Inari Shrine is open 24-7 and has no admission fee.
 It is not only the most important shrine in Kyoto but it is also one of the top attractions in Japan.

-The famous orange and black torii gates at Fushimi Inari Shrine in Kyoto, Japan
+The famous orange and black torii gates at Fushimi Inari Shrine in Kyoto, Japan.

 We didn’t break away from the crowds until we passed the Yotsutsuji intersection.
 Here you’ll enjoy a place to rest with nice views of Kyoto.
 You can also buy some ice cream here to reward your kids for their efforts.

-The view from Fushimi Inari Kyoto
+The view from Fushimi Inari hiking trail in Kyoto, Japan.

 The Yotsutsuji intersection is also the point where most people turn back.
 Beyond this point, it’s a peaceful, beautiful Kyoto hike.
 Well, at least it might be peaceful… our baby decided to throw a tantrum near the top of the hike.